 STI-AS ( Secure Telephone Identity Authentication Service) has to expose an API to sign the provided PASSporT token with SHAKEN extension

 STI-VS ( Secure Telephone Identity Verification Service) has to expose an API to verify the signed STI according to procedures defined draft-ietf-stir-passport spec ( https://tools.ietf.org/html/draft-ietf-stir-passport-10)

+The only algorithm currently supported by this API is ES256.

 Editor’s Note: add disclaimer that this is a reference implementation.